jaceva/cs105-cache/cache_lesson.md

 **Hint**

-## Exercise 4: Cache Miss
+## Exercise 4: Cache Hit

 ### Narrative
-- When the data isn't in the cache it is a cache miss.
-- A new entry is created and the data and memory address are collected
+- A cache hit is what increases bridges the performance gap.
-- Hint at replacement policy by saying for now the cache entries will be replaced using either FIFO or random.

-With cache in the memory hierarchy, each data request by the processor will first go to the cache.
+- Cache entries are checked for needed data, if found that's a cache hit.

 ### Checkpoints
 **CP1**